Dolby noise-reduction system: Dolby B

 JVC's ANRS system, used in place of Dolby B on earlier JVC cassette decks, is considered compatible with Dolby B. JVC eventually abandoned the ANRS standard in favor of official Dolby B support; some JVC decks exist whose noise-reduction toggles have a combined "ANRS / Dolby B" setting.
+Another competing commanding system was dbx, but it was incompatible with the Dolby systems and did not see much market acceptance.